Updated October 23, 2014. Long, runs to 65 pages.

 North Auvergnat can be divided into two separate languages – Northwest Auvergnat and Northeast Auvergnat.
 The differences are so dramatic that they must be separate languages.

 Northeast Auvergnat is spoken in the eastern part of the North Auvergnat from Jumeaux and Arlanc north to the west bank of the Allier River near Vichy and Cusset.
-From Vichy-Cusset to the Loire border, Forez Arpitan was spoken.
-North of Vichy-Cusset to the Champagne-Ardennes border, langue d’oil Bourbonnais was spoken.
+From Vichy-Cusset to the Loire border, Forez Arpitan was formerly spoken.
+North of Vichy-Cusset to the Champagne-Ardennes border, langue d’oil Bourbonnais used to be spoken.
 Northeast Auvergnat has very heavy Arpitan influences that make it so different from Northwest Auvergnat that it must be a separate language.
 In fact, Livradois speakers cannot understand Besse-en-Chandesse speakers.

 Northwest Auvergnat is spoken from about Champes sur Tarentaine to Lempdes north to Pionsat and Gannat.
 The heavy Arpitan influence on Northeast Auvergnat makes it so different that it must be separate from Northwest Auvergnat.
 And it is true that Besse-en-Chandesse Northwest Auvergnat speakers cannot understand Livradois Northeast Auvergnat speakers.

 Alpine Provencal (Vivaro-Alpine) is a macrolanguage, part of the Provencal macrolanguage, and is often considered to be a separate branch of Northern Occitan.

 An overview of Alpine Provencal is here.
 In France, Alpine Provençal is spoken by perhaps over 100,000 speakers, but most of them are middle-aged or elderly.